VfB Friedrichshafen

 VfB Friedrichshafen Volleyball GmbH is a German professional men's volleyball club founded in 1969 and based in Friedrichshafen, southern Baden-Württemberg.
-Main stakeholder is VfB Friefdrichshafen e.V.
+Main stakeholder is VfB Friedrichshafen e.V.
 The club plays in the German Bundesliga and the CEV Champions League.

 The team won the 2006–07 CEV Champions League title.
 From 2005 to 2011 they won the German league seven times in a row.
 In total, VfB Friedrichshafen won the championship 13 times and the German cup 17 times.

 Just before the start of the 2020–21 season the city of Friedrichshafen announced the ZF Arena, home of VfB Friedrichshafen since 2004, is closed immediately due to possible rust in the roof structure.
 After being forced to train in small gyms and to swap home games with the opponents, VfB Friedrichshafen moved to Zeppelin Cat Hall A1 which is a hall of the Friedrichshafen fair.
 The first match in the new arena was against Berlin Recycling Volleys, and took place on 21 November 2020.